Consultation

 Methodological Rigour

 In trend research, methodological rigour is essential to achieve reliable and valid results.
-A scientific, data-driven approach ensures that the outcomes are based on solid evidence rather than subjective assessments.
+A scientific, data-driven approach ensures that the results are based on solid evidence rather than subjective assessments.
 The Megatrend Research Methodology emphasizes a scientific, data-driven approach.
-The PWLG data matrix is used for targeted data collection to ensure all relevant aspects are considered.
+The PWLG data matrix is used for targeted data collection to ensure that all relevant aspects are considered.

 Quality Assurance

-Advanced Framework for Source Assessment
+Extended Framework for Source Evaluation

 Beyond Basic Criteria